 Hacienda Cocina, a destination dining experience in Cabo, benefits from a visual social hub that drives website visitors over to their Pinterest board.
 For a restaurant like Hacienda Cocina, the enticing visual travel images curated on Pinterest are a powerful marketing tool.

 For a place like Hacienda Cocina, Pinterest is a great venue to advertise, since one of their specialties is hosting destination weddings, and Pinterest has become a place for brides-to-be to imagine their dream weddings.
-Hacienda uses their website social hub to encourage visitors to check out their important Pinterest presence.
+Hacienda uses its website social hub to encourage visitors to check out their important Pinterest presence.
 Don’t you want to pin that sriracha margarita?

 Plantation Gardens, another exotic dining destination (this time in Kauai, Hawaii) uses their social hub in the same way.

 Restaurants in exotic destinations or in the bridal business can benefit immensely from a large Pinterest following, so they are using their website to drive traffic to Pinterest.
-Counter intuitive?
+Counterintuitive?
 Perhaps.
 Effective?
 You bet.

 4. Taking advantage of “Social Dining Channels” with RSS Feeds